aptly-dev/www.aptly.info/content/doc/aptly/mirror/drop.md

 Flags:

--   `-force=false`: drop mirror even if it used as source of some snapshot
+-   `-force`: drop mirror even if it used as source of some snapshot

 Dropping mirror only removes metadata about the mirror, in order to